 A Passion for Justice

-Haywood hopes to leave a legacy at OEI.
+Haywood hopes to leave a legacy at the Einhorn Center.
 “I like being able to train other people ...
 I want them to be able to continue the work that I was able to do.
 It’s kind of like my personal passion project.”

 Haywood wants her changes to the Serve in Place Fund to spur future efforts that promote equality activism that will benefit both the Cornell community and the global community.
 “There are still so many demands that need to be met.
 There is still more to be done,” Haywood says.

-In the final few weeks before graduation, Haywood, who is a psychology major, is finishing her honors thesis on the mistreatment of caregivers during the pandemic.
+In the final few weeks before graduation [in May 2021], Haywood, who is a psychology major, is finishing her honors thesis on the mistreatment of caregivers during the pandemic.
 After graduation, she plans to work in health-care consulting for two years before going to medical school.